bufbuild-ru/docs/docs/bufstream/deployment/aws/deploy-etcd/index.md

   --values bufstream-values.yaml
 ```

-check the progress of the NLB creation using the following command:
+Check the progress of the NLB creation using the following command:

 ```sh
 kubectl describe service bufstream
 ```

-once the NLB is created, to get its DNS name and more details, use the following commands:
+Once the NLB is created, use the following commands to get its DNS name and more details:

 ```console
 # save the dns name into a variable